 We found an affordable but modern and streamlined faucet for this room – we loved it so much we ended up putting this faucet in all the kids’ bathrooms.

 These streamlined mirrors were a great find!
 I was so excited to find black, clean lines on a framed mirror with that price.
-The positive reviews on Amazon were what sold me – these lived up to their expectations!

 Our matte black sconces have a cool industrial vibe.
 I do wish they gave off a little more light to be honest- had I realized that before hand I would have added a few cans in here to the ceiling.
 These black sconces are similar but have more wattage.